andela-badebiyi/beliebers_hub/README.md

 1. From your root directory run `composer install`.
 This would install all the necessary dependencies
 2. run cp .env.example .env
 3. run php artisan key:generate
-you will find a public folder where our index.php is.
+4. Create a database on your local machine with db_name = 'justin' you will find a public folder where our index.php is.
 This is where the site is served from.